How To Ship Offshore Oil Drilling Modules

 Detailed Engineering Drawings & Specifications

-Essential for vessel selection, securing, and port planning.
-Include dimensions (length, width, height), weight, centre of gravity, lifting points, and any structural limitations.
-These drawings are crucial for accurate planning and risk mitigation.
+Detailed engineering drawings and specifications are paramount.
+They are essential for appropriate vessel selection, securement strategies, and meticulous port planning.
+These must include precise dimensions (length, width, height), accurate weight, the centre of gravity, clearly marked lifting points, and any structural limitations that may exist.
+These drawings are crucial for accurate pre-shipment planning and effective risk mitigation throughout the entire shipping process.

 Route Survey